Fellows Nomination Material

-- If your nominee lives outside the United States and you are therefore unable to give the names of a Fellow as a references, the Fellow Jury may, at its discretion, accept as a reference other IFT Professional Members who are acquainted with your nominee and who are food scientists or food technologists of recognized standing.
+- If your nominee lives outside the United States and you are therefore unable to give the name of a Fellow as a reference, the Fellow Jury may, at its discretion, accept as a reference other IFT Professional Members who are acquainted with your nominee and who are food scientists or food technologists of recognized standing.

-- It is your responsibility to submit the Reference Letter when nominating a fellow.
+- It is your responsibility to make sure your reference submits the Reference Letter when nominating a fellow.
 In order to give the reference adequate time to complete the Reference Letter, it is recommended that you forward the Reference Letter (Word) by mid-October with instructions on where to submit the letter.